 If you don’t want anyone else to know

 Whenever you seek professional help – whether from a doctor, nurse, social worker, psychologist, counsellor or anyone else – it will usually stay confidential.

-Your family and partner aren’t allowed to know what you’ve discussed or even that you’ve been to see someone, unless you give your permission for them to know.
+Your family and partner are not allowed to know that you’ve been to see someone and what you discussed, unless you want them to.
 This is true even if you’re under 16.
-The only time when a professional can tell someone else what you’ve said is if they believe that your life is at risk, and this is very rare.
-For example, if they think that you might seriously harm yourself, or if they think that some other serious harm may happen if they didn’t do something.
-If the professional feels that they have to tell someone else, they should tell you that they’re going to break your confidence.
+The only time a professional can tell someone else what you’ve said to them is if they believe you have been harmed or are at risk of harm.
+This is very rare though.
+If the professional feels that they have to tell someone else, they should tell you what they are going to do.

-Sometimes, a professional may ask your permission to talk to other people who are seeing you - for example, a counsellor may ask your permission to tell your doctor that they’ve seen you.
-But that decision is entirely up to you.
+Sometimes, a professional may ask your permission to talk to other people who are seeing you.
+For example, a counsellor may want to tell your doctor that they’ve seen you.
+But it is your decision.